wilas/vbkick/docs/VALIDATE.md

 # Validate

-Check already created virtual machine with defined features (Has new VM Guest expected behaviour?).
+Check already created virtual machine with defined features (Has a new VM Guest expected behaviour?).

+Test should be smart enough to check what I really want to test, e.g. If I do not need chef, do not test whether I have chef.

 Validate process is very similar to lazy postinstall method.
 Transport scripts via SCP and exec them using SSH command.